Onnamission/Marketing-Analytics/README.md

 The dashboard is made using tableau.
 This one only shows people analytics for now.
 For customer analytics, check [customer analytics](https://github.com/Onnamission/Customer-Segment-Analysis).

+Also a correction, consider title as **People Biography** in the below dashboard.
+This is the crowd which were and not part of the marketing campaign.

 ![customer biography](Dashboards/cust_bio.png)

 ### Difference between people analytics and customer analytics